mkirchner/hamt/README.md

 straightforward and efficient implementation of [persistent][wiki_persistent] versions of maps and sets.

+The remaining documentation starts with a description of the `libhamt` API and two examples that demonstrate the use of a HAMT as an ephemeral and persistent data structure, respectively.
+I then detail the implementation: starting from the foundational data structures and the helper code required for hash exhaustion and table management, we cover search, insertion, removal, and iterators.
+The final implementation section introduces path copying and explains the changes required to support persistent insert and remove operations.
+We close with an outlook and an appendix.

 # API

 ## HAMT lifecycle

+The key data type exported in the `libhamt` interface is `HAMT`.
+In order to create a `HAMT` instance, we need to call `hamt_create()`, which requires a hash function of type `HamtKeyHashFn` to hash keys, a comparison function of type `HamtCmpFn` to compare keys, and a pointer to a `HamtAllocator` instance.

 ```c
 typedef struct HamtImpl *HAMT;